 Now is the time to exploit recent advances in technologies that impact on brain injury from prevention through acute management and rehabilitation to reintegration into the community.
-Also to build a platform to support future innovations and train the next generation of innovators.

-Provide a focus to catalyse NHS ‘pull’ into practice both nationally and internationally
+- Provide a focus to catalyse NHS ‘pull’ into practice both nationally and internationally

-Build UK capacity for developing and testing new concepts
+- Build UK capacity for developing and testing new concepts

-Act as an international knowledge centre and advocate for the identification and development of new solutions
+- Act as an international knowledge centre and advocate for the identification and development of new solutions